-Student participants in the Student Conference will engage in rigorous undergraduate research and present their work in a formal conference environment.
+Student participants in the Student Research Conference will engage in rigorous undergraduate research and present their work in a formal conference environment.

-Review the rubrics by which your proposals will be evaluated for admission to the conference, and review sample proposals from past years.
+Review the rubrics by which your proposals will be evaluated for admission to the conference.

 The proposal is an overview of your anticipated research project.
-It will help the conference organizers understand what you plan to present, so they can choose presentations that will be enjoyable and useful for the conference attendees.
+It will help the conference organizers understand what you plan to present.
+Your proposal should contain: